Material Accounting Policy Information Note No. 1. Company Overview:

 The estimated useful lives and residual values are reviewed at each year end and the effect of any changes in estimates, is accounted for on a prospective basis.

-The depreciation on certain assets is computed based on useful life which is different from those prescribed under Part C of Schedule II of the Companies Act, 2013.
+Depreciation on certain assets is computed based on useful life which is different from those prescribed under Part C of Schedule II of the Companies Act, 2013.
 The useful life of such assets is based on internal assessment/technical evaluation and best represents the period over which the Company expects to use these assets.
 The useful life of:

 (a) immovable property, plant and equipment at bauxite mines and coal mines is the life of the individual asset or the balance lease period of mines whichever is lower.

-(c) Steam Power Plant (SPP) is considered to be 25 years.
+(c) plant and equipment at Steam Power Plant (SPP) is considered to be in the range of 10-40 years.

-(d) Red Mud Ponds and Ash Ponds at Alumina Refinery and Ash Ponds at Smelter are based on their estimated remaining useful lives (holding capacity) evaluated on the basis of technical estimates made periodically;
+(d) Red Mud Ponds and Ash Ponds at Alumina Refinery and Ash Ponds at Smelter are based on their estimated remaining useful lives (holding capacity) evaluated on the basis of technical estimates made periodically.

 (e) lean slurry ash disposal system at CPP is considered based on the estimated period over which ash can be disposed in the designated mine void.